techakhil-me/spotifytoyoutube/README.md

 ```

 ## Contributing
-Pull requests are welcome.
+Pull requests are welcomed.
 Currently it supports conversion of just 50 songs, integration of YOUTBUBE API under progress !

 ## License